apache/spark/docs/building-spark.md

     ./dev/make-distribution.sh --name custom-spark --pip --r --tgz -Psparkr -Phive -Phive-thriftserver -Pmesos -Pyarn -Pkubernetes

 This will build Spark distribution along with Python pip and R packages.
-(Note that build with Python pip package requires Python 3.6).
 For more information on usage, run `./dev/make-distribution.sh --help`

 ## Specifying the Hadoop Version and Enabling YARN